Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model

 \section{Conclusions}

-To summarize, we showed that simple local PCA analysis of $f$ and independently $d$ configurations can be used to automatically identify the phase boundary between the ordered and disorder phases, for both the first and second order phase transformation regimes, and that this procedure is straightforward to interpret.
+To summarize, we showed that simple local PCA of $f$ and independently $d$ configurations can be used to automatically identify the phase boundary between the ordered and disorder phases, for both the first and second order phase transformation regimes, and that this procedure is straightforward to interpret.
 The difference between the EVRs of the $d$ and $f$ subsystems gives the position of the phase boundary between the regimes with weak and intermediate interactions in the disordered phase.
 This boundary coincides with the transition from the WL to the DI regime.
-It therefore opens the possibility to use local PCA to investigate Anderson and weak localization in two-dimensional systems.
+This demonstrates that PCA can be used to investigate Anderson and weak localization in two-dimensional systems.

 The order-disorder phase boundary and the difference between the WL and DI regimes are robust and reflected in the $f$ and $d$ configurations.
 Consequently, other unsupervised techniques are also able to identify it, although with less precision than the local PCA.
 The prediction-based classification technique strongly depends on the predictor used and how the data are prepared.
 Yet, relatively simple neural networks, such as CNN and FCNN, are already sufficient to detect three distinct regimes.
 A standard k-means clustering applied to the mean values of the loss function calculated using the validation sample in the autoencoder approach highlights the OP, WL, and DI regimes as well.
 Nevertheless, the local PCA, which is the least computationally demanding and the simplest to implement of all methods presented here, offered the clearest and most precise identification of phase and regime boundaries.